 Joint work with Leah Rosenzweig.
+Forthcoming at Journal of Politics.

 During mass vaccination campaigns, social media platforms can facilitate the dissemination of public health information but may also contribute to vaccine hesitancy by serving as avehicle for the spread of false and misleading information.
 Although talking with health professionals is an important avenue to address individuals’ concerns, one-on-one conversationswith healthcare providers are challenging to scale.
 Can automated, personalized messaging delivered by a chatbot address individuals’ concerns and increase vaccine acceptance?
 To answer this question, we designed and deployed a Facebook Messenger chatbot to address questions and concerns social media users in Kenya and Nigeria had about the COVID-19 vaccine.
 After optimizing messaging using an adaptive experimental design on 3,905 respondents, we compare the interactive concern-addressing chatbot to a chatbot that delivers a non-interactive public service announcement (PSA), as well as to a control, no information, chatbot condition.
 We find that the concern-addressing chatbot increases COVID-19 vaccine intentions and willingness by 4-5% compared to the control condition, and by 3-4% compared to the PSA intervention.
 Among the 22,052 respondents in our evaluation sample, who at the time of the survey in early 2022 had not yet received a single COVID-19 vaccine, we observe the largest treatment effects among those most hesitant at baseline.
 With advertising costs as low as $0.21 per person engaged and $4.33 per person influenced, policymakers may want to consider using personalized messaging on digital platforms to quickly and cheaply reach many people to encourage compliance with public health programs during disease outbreaks.

 Joint work with Leah Rosenzweig and Susan Athey.
+Published in Nature Human Behaviour.

 How can we induce social media users to be discerning when sharing information during a pandemic?
 An experiment on Facebook Messenger with users from Kenya (n = 7,498) and Nigeria (n = 7,794) tested interventions designed to decrease intentions to share COVID-19 misinformation without decreasing intentions to share factual posts.
 The initial stage of the study incorporated: (1) a factorial design with 40 intervention combinations; and (2) a contextual adaptive design, increasing the probability of assignment to treatments that worked better for previous subjects with similar characteristics.
 The second stage evaluated the best-performing treatments and a targeted treatment assignment policy estimated from the data.
 We precisely estimate null effects from warning flags and related article suggestions, tactics used by social media platforms.
 However, nudges to consider the accuracy of information reduced misinformation sharing relative to control by 4.9% (estimate = −2.3 percentage points, 95% CI = [−4.2, −0.35]).
 Such low-cost scalable interventions may improve the quality of information circulating online.

 Joint work with Alexander Coppock and Donald P. Green.
+Published in the American Journal of Political Science.

 Experimental researchers in political science frequently face the problem of inferring which of several treatment arms is most effective.
 They may also seek to estimate mean outcomes under that arm, construct confidence intervals, and test hypotheses.
 Ordinarily, multi-arm trials conducted using static designs assign participants to each arm with fixed probabilities.
 However, a growing statistical literature suggests that adaptive experimental designs that dynamically allocate larger assignment probabilities to more promising treatments are better equipped to discover the best-performing arm.
 Using simulations and empirical applications, we explore the conditions under which such designs hasten the discovery of superior treatments and improve the precision with which their effects are estimated.
 Recognizing that many scholars seek to assess performance relative to a control condition, we also develop and implement a novel adaptive algorithm that seeks to maximize the precision with which the largest treatment effect is estimated.